 Dozens of Mexican companies operate large, air-conditioned, Greyhound-type buses between most cities.
-Travel class is generally labeled second (segunda), first (primera), and deluxe (ejecutiva), which is referred to by a variety of names.
+Travel class is generally labeled segunda (second), primera (first), and ejecutiva (deluxe), which is referred to by a variety of names.
 The deluxe buses often have fewer seats than regular buses, show video movies en route, are air-conditioned, and have few stops; some have complimentary refreshments.
 Many run express from origin to the final destination.
 They are well worth the few dollars more that you'll pay.
 In rural areas, buses are often of the school-bus variety, with lots of local color.